-The Dynamic V8 is the new standard in air cleaning–outperforming anything on the market in contaminant control, maintenance and cost of ownership.
+The Dynamic V8 has set the standard in air cleaning–outperforming anything on the market in contaminant control, maintenance and cost of ownership.

 Designed to meet the rigorous requirements of Green buildings, data centers, hospitals, pharmaceutical and clean manufacturing, the Dynamic V8 Air Cleaning System couples maximum effectiveness with unparalleled energy and operational savings.

 The Dynamic V8 utilizes both the principles of existing Dynamic products as well as several important technological advances to create a system that is a quantum leap over the current state of the art.
 Dynamic V8 Air Cleaning Systems offer property owners dramatic savings when using the Dynamic V8 in place of 4” MERV 13 filters in either flat or angled filter racks.
 On average, it takes at least 32 changes of MERV 13 filters before the first change is needed for the Dynamic V8 - without pre-filters.

 In the past you had to choose between air quality and operating costs: Now you don’t.

 The New Standard in Air Cleaning

 The Dynamic V8 provides MERV 15 performance without ionizing or Ozone generation– plus VOC reduction and superior capture of dangerous ultra-fine particles.
 It is constructed to eliminate bypass, a critical issue for maximum performance.
 Further, because of the various mechanisms of the Dynamic V8, the MERV results understate the real-world effectiveness, as shown below.
 A typical MERV 14 passive filter will fail to trap four times as many 0.3 micron particles.
 In actual installations, levels of ultra-fine particles and black carbon were over 90% lower than outdoor levels.